SoheilG/NSNTA-Timetable/README.md

 - Dates players are not available
 - How many games there are in the season

-The app will then output an excel sheet that gives everyone a fair go through out the season.
+The app will then output an excel sheet that gives everyone a fair go through out the season, assigning 4 players to a game.